About UsAn Inside Look At Our Past and Present

 The new curling club was open for business in 1980.
 Membership is currently around 180 members with active leagues for juniors, seniors, mixed, men and women.
 In 2010 the board of directors applied for a Recreational Infrastructure Grant (Rinc) to make improvements to the club.
 Over the next 2 years renovations to both the men’s and ladies washrooms and change rooms, and a new entrance to the men’s change rooms that leads directly to the ice surface were completed.
 New lighting was installed over the ice area and a special insulated ceiling was put in as well.

 In 2015, the Aylmer Curling Club hired on a new Ice Technician, Mark Phillips, a man with over 30 years ice making experience.
 Mark has continued to make improvements to the ice surface including overseeing the addition of a Jet Ice System.
-In 2011, the members all pulled together to raise over $55,000 to purchase 4 brand new sets of curling stones.
-These additions to our club have made the Aylmer Club an first rate facility for curling.
+In 2016, the Members all pulled together to raise over $55,000 to purchase 4 brand new sets of curling stones.
+These additions to our club have made the Aylmer Club a first rate facility for curling.

 Aylmer Curling Club